bbauska/JS-svg/README.md

 }
 </pre>

-In Figure 2-1, you'll see the output of this code snippet.
-Obviously there's more involved in achieving this spiral arrangement (something we'll cover in a later chapter); the main point is how we use the iterator variable i to cycle through each color value, that is, webSafeColours&lbrack;i&rbrack;.
+<p>In Figure 2-1, you'll see the output of this code snippet.
+Obviously there's more
+involved in achieving this spiral arrangement (something we'll cover in a later chapter); the main point is how we use the iterator variable i to cycle through each color value, that is, webSafeColours&lbrack;i&rbrack;.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 10.  (xx) ~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"